There is a saying in the world of cryptocurrencies:

-If you want an upgraded version of this, you could always get the Nano X for S$189 on Ledger.
+If you want an upgraded version of this, you could always get the Nano X for S$237 on Ledger without shipping.

-How to Buy The Ledger Nano S in Singapore
+How to Buy The Ledger Nano S Plus in Singapore

 Last but not least, we have the most premium D’CENT biometric wallet from IoTrust Co., Ltd a Korean security solutions hardware company.